tararoys/dense-mouse-grid/README.md

 If you are just interested in the dense mouse grid features, you may consider just using the simpler [Dense Mouse Grid](https://github.com/tararoys/dense-mouse-grid).
 Otherwise, you can read the following sections on [Points](#points), [Boxes](#boxes), and finally [Dense Mouse Grid](#dense-mouse-grid-details) to learn about the core features of this tool.

+Note that some of the voice commands for the Dense Mouse Grid have been renamed.
+Mostly swapping the order of certain commands like going from `smaller grid` to `grid smaller`.
+Feel free to change these back of course!

 ## Points

 Flex mouse grid allows saving "points" which are just labeled points on the screen.
 They are always saved relative to the active window, so you can safely move a window around, and know that points will be unaffected.